 Additional information may be necessary to evaluate the existing environment, all interrelated aspects of the proposal and an analysis of adverse impacts.
 The checklist is considered the first but not necessarily the only source of information needed to make an adequate threshold determination.
 Once a threshold determination is made, the lead agency is responsible for the completeness and accuracy of the checklist and other supporting documents.
 Use of checklist for nonproject proposals: [help] For nonproject proposals (such as ordinances, regulations, plans and programs), complete the applicable parts of sections A and B plus the SUPPLEMENTAL SHEET FOR NONPROJECT ACTIONS (part D).
 Please completely answer all questions that apply and note that the words "project," "applicant," and "property or site" should be read as "proposal," "proponent," and "affected geographic area," respectively.
 The lead agency may exclude (for non-projects) questions in Part B - Environmental Elements -that do not contribute meaningfully to the analysis of the proposal.
-A. BACKGROUND [help] 1.
-Name of proposed project, if applicable: [help] Division IV Uphill Road Grading From Milepost 32.3 to 33.3 - 2.
+A. BACKGROUND [help] - 1.
+Name of proposed project, if applicable: [help] Division IV 35.3 Transmission Piping - 2.
 Name of applicant: [help] Kennewick Irrigation District - 3.
 Address and phone number of applicant and contact person: [help] Daniel Tissell, P.E.
 Engineering Manager 2015 S. Ely Street Kennewick, WA 99337 509-586-6012 ext.
 116 - 4.
-Date checklist prepared: [help] July 17, 2023 - 5.
+Date checklist prepared: [help] June 17, 2023 - 5.
 Agency requesting checklist: [help] Kennewick Irrigation District - 6.
-Proposed timing or schedule (including phasing, if applicable): [help] The project is scheduled to start during the 2023-2024 irrigation offseason (October to April).
-The project is anticipated to be a multi-year project with work primarily occurring during the irrigation offseason.
-Duration will be based on KID staff availability.
+Proposed timing or schedule (including phasing, if applicable): [help] The project is scheduled to start during the 2023 irrigation season (April to October).
+The project is anticipated to have work primarily occurring during the irrigation season, but some work, such as installing the new concrete turnout, will be completed during the irrigation offseason.
+Duration will be based on KID staff availability but will be completed before the commitment date of April 1st, 2024.
 7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
-If yes, explain. [help] No. 8.
-List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. [help] An Archaeological Survey Report was completed for the Kennewick Irrigation District Title Transfer Project.
+If yes, explain. [help] No.

+8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. [help] An Archaeological Survey Report was completed for the Kennewick Irrigation District Title Transfer Project.
 The report found no cultural resources identified within the Main Canal Division IV Canal Right-of-Way in which this project is located.
 An excerpt from this report has been attached as Appendix B. 9.
 Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain. [help] No known applications for governmental approval are pending for this proposal.
 10. List any government approvals or permits that will be needed for your proposal, if known. [help] No approvals are required.